 If you see someone else’s distress signal, you should attempt to assist.
 Use Channel 16 to notify the Coast Guard of the vessel in distress and make sure they’re aware of the situation and the position of the signaling boat.

 Be careful when assisting the vessel in need, so you don’t compromise your boat and your safety.
 You don’t want to risk damaging your boat and having two vessels in distress instead of one.
-The Federal Boat Safety Act of 1971 was designed to protect boaters from legal consequence if they prudently decide to assist or not assist a boat in need to ensure the greatest safety.
+The Federal Boat Safety Act of 1971 was designed to protect boaters from legal consequences if they prudently decide to assist or not assist a boat in need to ensure the greatest safety.

-Family owned since 1976, we take personal pride in making boats that are not only world-renowned for their beautiful styling and performance but exceed standards for reliability.
+Family-owned since 1976, we take personal pride in making boats that are not only world-renowned for their beautiful styling and performance but exceed standards for reliability.
 One reason why we’ve become the preferred choice in recreational performance boats is our commitment to our customers and quality design.
 We don’t make boats for the masses — we make boats for you.

 If you have any questions about any of our models or would like to speak to a representative, please give us a call or send a message.
 We’d love to hear from you.